Drivers delayed as roadworks block two lanes of Hampshire motorway traffic

-Hampshire traffic: Drivers face delays in Fareham as two lanes of M27 motorway are closed
+Hampshire traffic: Drivers face delays in Fareham as two lanes of M27 motorway closed

-Drivers face delays this morning due to the closure of two lanes of a busy Hampshire motorway.
+Drivers were delayed this morning due to the closure of two lanes of a busy Hampshire motorway.

 By Joe Buncle